 After buffer negotiation, the Host will create a transport connection.
-The Card will ignore the t_c_i value in the link layer when there is no transport connection established.
+The Card will ignore the t_c_id value in the link layer when there is no transport connection established.
+Transport Connection is never to be closed.
+Only one Transport Connection session SHALL be opened at a time.